 Scenario 1: Reduce training for frequent request types

 In a given season, company A has 60% of their overall requests about one specific topic.
 They tend to hire seasonal employees to help with the extra load.
 The set of actions and information needed are fairly limited, but the cost of re-training every season is extremely high.
-Also, there's no opportunity to deflect these ticket automatically with Answer Bot because agents need to perform an action before the request can be finished.
+Also, there's no opportunity to deflect these tickets automatically with Answer Bot because agents need to perform an action before the request can be finished.

 Creating workspaces that tackle common request types can have a large impact on agent efficiency.
-A tailored set of ticket fields, macros, and expanded apps can reduce the amount of training agents need to complete the request.
+A tailored set of ticket fields, macros, expanded apps, and a custom layout can reduce the amount of training agents need to complete the request.

 Scenario 2: Improve macro selection and quality